Bury St Edmunds County High School: Facilities

 The original girls' grammar school building, opened in 1964, provides the main teaching and administrative area.
 There are additional specialist facilities, built in the 1970s, to support the teaching of science, art and design technology.
 New facilities for humanities were built in the 1990s.
 In 2004 the school kitchens were refitted, and a new block containing a secondary eating area was created alongside a gym; above the eating area two classrooms were constructed, which are now the Sixth Form common rooms.
 This was extended in 2014.

 A new library opened in October 2006, and a completely refurbished Performing Arts Centre opened Easter 2007 which contains facilities for dance, drama and music.
-This was dedicated to the memory of Michael Woodhouse, a wheelchair bound pupil, who unexpectedly died during Easter 2007.
+This was dedicated to the memory of Michael Woodhouse, a pupil who use a wheelchair, who had unexpectedly died during Easter 2007.
 Work on new facilities for food technology and art were completed in summer 2008 which forms part of a visual arts centre, a business studies centre was completed during summer 2010, the science block was refurbished in summer 2011 and the main sports hall in summer 2012.

 Staff

 Since 2021 the headmistress has been Sally Kennedy.
 Between 2005 and 2021, the school was led by Mrs Vicky Neale, following the retirement of Adrian Williams, who obtained a CBE for Services to Education after many years at the school.
 As of 2014, there are around 90 teaching staff.
-The most recent workforce statistics from the Department for Education indicates the Academy's pupil-teacher ratio of 14.4:1 is lower than both the Suffolk LEA average of 16:1 in Secondary Schools and 15.7:1 for England as a whole.
+The most recent workforce statistics from the Department for Education indicates the academy's pupil-teacher ratio of 14.4:1 is lower than both the Suffolk LEA average of 16:1 in Secondary Schools and 15.7:1 for England as a whole.